phoneticslab/phoneticslab.github.io/opportunities.md

 # Student interns and assistantships

 We regularly have funding for term-time and summer student internships, mainly for Lancaster University students.
 If you are a non-Lancaster student and wish to consider summer research please get in touch with a member of academic staff from the group.
+Note that we don't offer any unfunded research assistant positions - we believe you should be paid for your work!